Policies for the Accredited ACH Professional (AAP) Program of Nacha

 - If scores/results are determined to be invalid because of circumstances beyond the control of the candidate, Nacha and the AAP Blue Ribbon Panel will investigate the situation(s).
 If the scores/results cannot be validated, Nacha will arrange for a makeup examination (either at a special date/time or on the next regularly scheduled testing window, at the discretion of Nacha and the AAP Blue Ribbon Panel) for no additional registration or materials fees.

-- Validation Period: Accreditation is valid for five years from the date the accreditation is awarded.
+Validation Period: Accreditation is valid for five years from the date the accreditation is awarded.
 Successful candidates (Accredited ACH Professionals) are authorized to use the initials AAP behind their names for the accredited period (5 years).
-Accredited ACH Professionals receive an AAP lapel pin, a certificate, and logo suitable for addition to business cards and stationery.
+Accredited ACH Professionals receive a certificate, and logo suitable for addition to business cards and stationery.
 AAPs are authorized to use these awards throughout the period of their accreditation.
-Requests for replacement AAP lapel pins or certificates must be submitted to Nacha in writing.
-Requests for replacement lapel pins must be accompanied by a $25 replacement fee.
-Requests for replacement certificates must be accompanied by a $25 replacement fee.
+Requests for replacement AAP certificates must be submitted to Nacha in writing and must be accompanied by a $25 replacement fee.

 - A candidate may choose to maintain his accreditation by achieving a passing score on another examination in either the fourth or fifth year of their current accreditation period.
 A passing score on another examination will result in the validation of the candidate’s AAP status for an additional five (5) years beyond the current accreditation period.
 If unsuccessful in re-testing in either the fourth or fifth year after accreditation, the candidate’s original AAP status will expire at the end of the fifth year.